 Finding your trucking insurance rate involves factoring in the variables involved in rate calculation and employing the information you collect about your own driving habits and, surprisingly, the driving habits of your peers.
 Depending on the area in which you live, you may find the premiums on your car insurance dictated by government or comprised of information based on your own personal use.
-Traditionally, the latter option is the most commonly employed standard, but there are exceptions in factoring car insurance rates that exist in many states.
+Traditionally, the latter option is the most commonly employed standard, but there are exceptions in factoring car and commercial semi-truck insurance rates that exist in many states.

 When your commercial truck insurance rate and the premiums involved are not calculated by the government, they tend to involve an actuary.
 An actuary is a professional business person that deals with the fiscal impact of risk and uncertainty.
 They are employed by car insurance companies and by the department of motor vehicle and safety regulatory committees to establish a foundation for the rates involved in insurance policies and the rates of any other issues as pertains to traffic issues.
 Often, actuaries work with the department of motor vehicle and safety regulations to determine these rates based on the safety of the roads in the area and on driving records.

 Actuaries often look to the volume of traffic in a particular area.
 One can expect lower rates if they spend time driving in a low traffic area because of the lower risk.
 Conversely, one can expect higher rates if they live in a high traffic area because of the increase in risk and uncertainty.
 The decision on the rate includes this information along with other pieces of driver history and road status.